paulross/pprune-calc/A340-SBKP/README.md

 This is not a very reliable measurement as it is vulnerable to camera roll, which is unknown.
 Still, some conclusions can be drawn.

-An estimate of the error was made for each of these measurement which was used to estimate the accuracy of each conclusion.
+An error estimate was made for each of these measurements which was used to estimate the accuracy of each conclusion.

 ## Terminology